Quotients of incidence geometries: Diagrams

-We saw in Example \ref{eg:coseteg}(b) a rank three geometry $\Sigma$ with a group of automorphisms $G$ such that $G$ is flag-transitive on $\Sigma$ but $G$ is not flag-transitive on the normal quotient $\Sigma_{/N}$.
-However, since its rank two truncations are not connected it is not residually connected.
+We saw in Example \ref{eg:cosetegb} a rank $3$ geometry $\Sigma$ with a group $G$ of automorphisms such that $G$ is flag-transitive on $\Sigma$ but $G$ is not flag-transitive on the normal quotient $\Sigma_{/N}$.
+However, since its rank $2$ truncations are not connected $\Sigma$ is not residually connected.

-\begin{question} Does there exist a residually connected geometry $\Gamma$ with group of automorphisms $G$ such that $G$ is flag-transitive on $\Gamma$ but not flag-transitive on some normal quotient $\Gamma_{/N}$? \end{question}
+\begin{question} Does there exist a residually connected geometry $\Gamma$ with group of automorphisms $G$ such that $G$ is flag-transitive on $\Gamma$ but not flag-transitive on some normal quotient $\Gamma_{/N}$?
+By Corollary~\ref{cor:7.10} the basic diagram of such geometry $\Gamma$ must contain at least one cycle. \end{question}